Holodomor denial: Denial literature

 English-language publications are catalogued according to Library of Congress Subject Headings distinguishing Holodomor denial ("works that discuss the diminution of the scale and significance of the Ukrainian Famine of 1932-1933 or the assertion that it did not occur."), and Holodomor denial literature ("Works that make such assertions").

 In 2006, the All-Ukrainian Public Association Intelligentsia of Ukraine for Socialism published a pamphlet titled Mif o golodomore (The Myth of the Holodomor) by G. S. Tkachenko.
 The pamphlet claimed that Ukrainian nationalists and the US government were responsible for creating the "myth".
 Russian publicist Yuri Mukhin has published a book titled Klikushi Golodomora (Hysterical Women of the Holodomor), dismissing Holodomor as "Russophobia" and "a trump card of the Ukrainian Nazis."
 Sigizmund Mironin's "Golodomor" na Rusi (The "Holodomor" in Rus') argued that the cause of the famine was not Stalin's policies, but rather the chaos engendered by the New Economic Policy.

 Sputnik News, a Russian state media outlet, ran an article denying the severity and causes of the famine in Ukraine.

 In his Ucraina.
 La vera storia ("Ukraine: The True Story"), Italian-Moldovan author Nicolai Lilin downplayed the Ukrainian specificity of the Holodomor by conflating it with the Soviet famine of 1930–1933.

 A chapter of Bloodlands by Timothy Snyder covering the early 1930s famine in Ukraine under the Soviet Union goes into considerable detail, but the term "Holodomor" is avoided entirely, and Snyder does not explain why.

 Laws against denial

-Holodomor denial is a form of historical negationism – falsification or distortion of the historical record about crimes against humanity – and as such it is subject to legal punishment in some countries.
+Many scholars consider Holodomor denial to be a form a form of historical negationism.
 Ukraine's 2006 Law On the Holodomor of 1932-1933 in Ukraine makes it illegal to publicly deny the Holodomor, recognizing it as an insult to the memory of victims and humiliation of the dignity of the Ukrainian people.

-In November 2022, Germany recognized the Holodomor as a genocide, at the same time as it amended a law to criminalize the approval, denial, and "gross trivialization" of war crimes and instances of genocide in a new paragraph 5 of the German Criminal Code, the Strafgesetzbuch, section 130.